-This is the last post in this blog that has its equivalent in Spanish.
-I have been accepted in the of sindominio.net community and I am going to continue blogging in Spanish there, and in English here, so from now my entries in Spanish will be on https://sindominio.net/anam and here in https://ana.aktivix.org in English.
+I had planned for this to be the last post in this blog with its equivalent in Spanish but I will continue to publish here.
+I have been accepted in the of sindominio.net community and I will publish Spanish-only texts there in https://sindominio.net/anam.
+For texts both in English and Spanish, still here in https://ana.aktivix.org in English.

 Tina is very opinionated and she likes writing.
 The result is a great conversationalist and an excellent writer.